 At the Queenan Law Firm, we tenaciously pursue every case we handle.
 Regardless of whether you come to us for assistance with a divorce, a custody dispute, a conflict over property distribution, or you simply have questions about what to include in your prenuptial agreement, we will educate you about your responsibilities while advocating for your rights to the fullest extent possible.
 If contention exists between you and your spouse, we aim to use our litigation skills to resolve the dispute in your best interest and that of your children.

-The Different Grounds for Divorce
+Grounds for Divorce in Arlington, Texas

 If you are considering filing for a divorce, then you are probably curious about the grounds for divorce and what they may be.
 The Texas Family Code provides for two types of divorces: Fault-based and No-Fault.
 The differences between these two types of divorce can be summarized that in a fault based divorce one of the spouses either did or not do something that resulted in the marriage ending.
 In a no-fault divorce the couple may not be able to point to any one single event that resulted in the dissolution of their relationship, however, they are not able to overcome their differences.

 In a fault divorce one of the spouses is alleging that the spouse has done something wrong, and that because of their conduct they are seeking a divorce.
 The Texas Family Code provides for six grounds for a fault-based divorce as follows:

 - Cruel Treatment - A divorce may be decreed if the other spouse is guilty of cruel treatment toward the complaining spouse.
 Cruel treatment is the kind of treatment that renders further living together insupportable.
 It is not necessary to demonstrate that one spouse physically abused another for the court to grant a fault-based divorce for cruel treatment.

 - Adultery – A divorce may be decreed in favor of one spouse if the other spouse has committed adultery.